simplicitesoftware/documentation/docs/documentation/integration/webservices/custom-services.md

 ## Mapped business object services helper class

-As of version 4.0.P23 a high-level helper class `com.simplicite.webapp.services.RESTMappedObjectsExternalObject` is provided to simply expose Simplicit&eacute; business object CRUD in a simplified and customized way.
+As of version 4.0.P23 a high-level helper class `com.simplicite.webapp.services.RESTMappedObjectsExternalObject` is provided to simply expose Simplicité business object CRUD in a simplified and customized way.

 Example: